2000 Business Cards Collected But Not a One Segmented.

 -Patti Sarinana, Marketing Strategist, P.S.
 Marketing Maven

-Oz just presented on YouTube strategies for keeping video content relevant and subscribers engaged.
+Oz a subject matter expert just presented on YouTube strategies for keeping video content relevant and subscribers engaged.
 After his presentation was complete he stuck around for questions.
 I asked how he determines the length of the video.
 He had a plethora of information to share.
 We exchanged contact information to further discuss.

 It’s the end of the night and I empty my pockets.
 I have a stack of at least 20 cards that I collected throughout the day at meetings, networking events and at the presentation.
 Each contact I made that day would benefit from me and I from them.
 When a connection is made, it’s made for a reason, sometimes several.
 Looking at the stack I realize that mutual benefits can come from projects that I’m currently working on, projects that now perhaps may be feasible in the near future or personal situations.
 These are contacts that I took the time to make, time I spent sharing thoughts, ideas, knowledge, and personal stories.
 Remember time is not doesn’t just equal money it also equals growth and progression.
 This time was invested and like any great investment, it should have some sort of return.